 drawing inferences such as inferring characters’ feelings, thoughts and motives from their actions, and justifying inferences with evidence.

 predicting what might happen from details stated and implied

-In English lessons, to begin with we will be writing character descriptions about Mr Twit and Mrs Twit based on our class novel.
-We will then go on to research and write about significant people in black History.
+In English lessons, to begin with we will be writing diary entries as Ernest Shackleton based on our class novel.

 These are some of the key sills we will be teaching in Writing:

 choosing nouns or pronouns appropriately for clarity and cohesion and to avoid repetition.